June 22 National program updated

-An updated national programme for the responsible and safe management of radioactive waste has just been published.
+An updated national program for the responsible and safe management of radioactive waste has just been published.

-An updated national programme for the responsible and safe management of radioactive waste has just been published.
+An updated national program for the responsible and safe management of radioactive waste has just been published.

-Over the past month, Danish Decommissioning has been gradually reopening after we, as a government enterprise, had everything but emergency and critical functions shut down since 9 December.
+Over the past month, Danish Decommissioning has been undergoing a gradual reopening, after, as a state-owned enterprise, we had everything except emergency services and critical functions shut down since December 9.

-For just over a year, a large project organisation has been working on plans for a new, upgraded storage facility for the radioactive waste on Risø.
-The effort has now resulted in a detailed project proposal.
+For over a year, a large project organisation has been working on plans for a new, upgraded storage facility for radioactive waste at Risø.
+These efforts have now resulted in a detailed project proposal.

 After almost five months of closure of DD, some radioactive waste has been piled up around the country.
 Therefore, from 4 May we will again receive waste.

-Read the statement on the stakes and results DD has reached in a year that was strongly characterized by corona closures and restrictions.
+Read the report on the efforts and results DD achieved in a year heavily impacted by corona lockdowns and restrictions.

-The Danish Agency for Higher Education and Science has approved our 2020 annual report, which was marked by corona closures.
+The Danish Agency for Higher Education and Science has approved our annual report for 2020, which was marked by corona-related shutdowns.

-A number of European countries, which can see the potential of common waste solutions and knowledge sharing, have now formalised cooperation in the newly formed ERDO association.
+A number of European countries, recognizing the potential in shared waste solutions and knowledge exchange, have now formalized their collaboration within the newly established ERDO association.

 Two days before shutting down the company, a milestone was reached in the decommissioning of Danish Reactor 3: the first concrete blocks have been sawn out of the top of the reactor and placed in containers.

-As a state-owned enterprise, we will shut down everything but emergency services and critical functions from Wednesday 9 December.
-This is due to the situation with the Corona/Covid-19 virus.
+As a state-owned enterprise, we are shutting down everything except emergency services and critical functions from Wednesday, December 9.
+This is due to the Corona/Covid-19 virus situation.

 Kari Bjørn Fernstrøm has today received the Queen's Medal of Merit for 40 years of loyal service.
 He was presented with it by the Director of Danish Decommissioning at a small ceremony.